Fluoride Is a Neurotoxin

 So what can you actually do?

 Drink spring water — it does not contain added fluoride.
-For bathing, a whole-house carbon filter or reverse osmosis system removes fluoride from the water your skin and lungs absorb.
+For bathing, a whole-house carbon filter removes chlorine, chloramines, and many other contaminants from the water your skin and lungs absorb during showers and baths.
 Standard pitcher filters don't.
 Fluoride-free toothpaste with hydroxyapatite — which is the actual mineral your teeth are made of — is a genuinely effective alternative.
 You can decline fluoride treatments at the dentist; you are absolutely allowed to say no.

 And to support what's already accumulated: iodine, magnesium, and boron all support the body in managing fluoride's effects on the thyroid and soft tissue.